MarcialRosales/jwt-demo/README.md

 curl -X POST -H "Content-Type: application/json" -d '{"aud":"backend", "sub": "gateway" }' localhost:8081/symmetricalToken?symmetricalKey=trdFmDVIKGhC8wR7be36Jyve3lqQRLTI
 ```

-Let's send a `/backend` request to the `gateway`.
+Lets launch first the backend-service and then send a `/backend` request to the `gateway`.
 See that we can use any of the valid JWT we used in the previous sections.
 ```
 curl -H "Authorization: Bearer eyJhbGciOiJIUzI1NiJ9.eyJhdWQiOiJnYXRld2F5Iiwic3ViIjoiYm9iIiwicm9sZXMiOiJBRE1JTixiYWNrZW5kLnJlYWQifQ.986Yzi0m5zTyncyLmnL_fxec8R5bw2msOUKXtR9x_9Q" localhost:8080/backend
 ```